strewb/SE2014/2_Introduction.md

 System description
 ==================

 GuideMePlease is an indoor positioning system which allows user to locate people or places inside Metopolia campus.
-It building on the existing Wi-Fi network.
+It builds on the existing Wi-Fi network.
 User could download the application to their smart phone by visiting a link or scan a QR code.
 The main target group will be the first year or exchange students as well as other user groups.
 (As for details, please take a look of the next section.)
 People could choose whether or not to log in their account.
 Both dropdown menu and searh button are available for selecting/ typing the target location/person.

 Target user groups
 ==================